kaelynn-rose/Earthquake_Detection/README.md

 #### Results
 Evaluating the best CNN model on the test set (10k samples) produced the following results:
 ```
-Baseline MSE (MSE if only the average magnitude was predicted each time): 0.95
+Baseline MSE (MSE if only the average magnitude of the training set was predicted each time): 0.95
 Model MSE: 0.17

-Baseline MAE (MAE if only the average magnitude was predicted each time): 0.77
+Baseline MAE (MAE if only the average magnitude of the training set was predicted each time): 0.77
-Model MSE: 0.29
+Model MAE: 0.29
 ```

 Plots of model results for the test set: